Orgasms and heart health: What you need to know

 Studies have suggested that men who have sex at least twice a week and women who report having satisfying sex lives are less likely to have a heart attack.

-"The more one's partner was likely to fall asleep after sex, the stronger the desire for bonding," explains Daniel Kruger, research fellow at the University of Michigan and lead author of the study.
+"The more one's partner was likely to fall asleep after sex, the stronger the desire for bonding."

 If you’re not currently having regular sex with another person, new research has shown that masturbation that leads to sexual pleasure or orgasm still triggers feel-good hormones, such as endorphins, dopamine, oxytocin, serotonin and more.